prernaw6/android-sdk-samples/readme.md

 This is our internal dogfooding app.
 We´re extending it with all the API features we are exposing to you.
 Feel free to use it as a sample for all kinds of integrations.
 It also incorporates a QR scanner so you can scan your API token directly from the website if you want to get started really quick.

 This sample also highlights the implementation of a custom interface in your application for the content associated with a beacon.

+Check this if you want to see how to turn logging on and off for debugging purposes.

+###006_basic_with_only_own_presenter

+Sample that shows how to handle all Beacon Actions in your application.